-5.1.1.2 javamail.address.map and javamail.default.address.map maps the transport type to the protocol.
+These resource files map transport address types to the transport protocol.
+The javax.mail.Address.getType() method returns the address type.
+The javamail.address.map file maps the transport type to the protocol.
 The file format is a series of name-value pairs.
 Each key name should correspond to an address type that is currently installed on the system; there should also be an entry for each javax.mail.Address implementation that is present if it is to be used.
 For example, javax.mail.internet.InternetAddress.getType() returns rfc822.
 Each referenced protocol should be installed on the system.
-For the case of news below, the client should install a Transport provider supporting the nntp protocol.
+For the case of news, below, the client should install a Transport provider supporting the nntp protocol.